Hellinger Multimodal Variational Autoencoders: CONCLUSION

-\section{Conclusion}
+Table~\ref{tab:training_time} reports the average batch training time on the three benchmark datasets.
+HELVAE consistently has the shortest batch training time across all three.
+For mixture-based models with $\mathcal{O}(2^M)$ cost for the aggregation, such as MoPoE, MWBVAE, CoDEVAE, and MoHELVAE, training times on CelebA are comparable to HELVAE, but the gaps are larger on PolyMNIST and CUB.
+By contrast, MVAE, MMVAE, and MMVAE+ are the most time-consuming models: for MVAE, this is mainly due to its training scheme rather than PoE aggregation, while for MMVAE and MMVAE+, the higher cost comes from the multi-sample estimator.
+Overall, HELVAE is the most computationally efficient baseline while remaining effective.

+Besides, \textit{when the number of modalities is small}, such as in CelebA with two modalities, MoHELVAE remains computationally efficient, with batch training time comparable to HELVAE and MoPoE, while also outperforming other approaches in terms of latent representation quality and generative coherence.

+\section{CONCLUSION}

-This work introduced HELVAE, a new multimodal VAE based on Hellinger aggregation and H\"older pooling, which improves semantic coherence without compromising generative quality.
-However, the gains in conditional coherence come with a slight compromise in unconditional coherence and sample diversity, especially compared to MMVAE+, which includes private latents per modality.
-We leave extensions that address this limitation to future work, for example by adding modality-specific latent variables.
-Moreover, we plan to extend our method to more expressive encoders, such as CLIP-style encoders~\citep{radford2021learning}, and the learnable pooling weights appear promising for further improving performance.
-Finally, our Hellinger aggregation can be extended to Gaussian process experts~\citep{pmlr-v119-cohen20b} and to other domains that aggregate information from expert distributions~\citep{liusie2024efficient, zhang2025product}.
-We also want to explore more multimodal learning frameworks with other generative models, such as diffusion~\citep{chen2024diffusion}.
+This work introduced HELVAE, a multimodal VAE based on Hellinger aggregation and H\"older pooling, that improves semantic coherence without sacrificing generative quality.
+However, the gains in conditional coherence come with a slight trade-off in unconditional coherence and sample diversity, especially compared to MMVAE+, which uses modality-specific private latents.
+A natural promising extension is therefore to incorporate private latent variables into HELVAE.
+Moreover, we plan to study HELVAE with more expressive encoders, such as CLIP-style encoders~\citep{radford2021learning}.
+In addition, learnable pooling weights or the use of negative weights, as proposed in the squared subtractive mixture model~\citep{loconte2023subtractive, loconte2025sum, loconte2025square}, may further improve performance.
+We also aim to extend Hellinger aggregation beyond VAEs, including to Gaussian process experts~\citep{pmlr-v119-cohen20b} and other broader settings that aggregate information from expert distributions~\citep{liusie2024efficient, zhang2025product}.
+In the future, we want to explore more multimodal learning frameworks with other powerful generative models, such as diffusion~\citep{chen2024diffusion, rojas2025diffuse} and flows~\citep{campbell2024generative}.
+The Pytorch code of our paper can be found at \href{https://github.com/vothuckhanhhuyen/hellinger-multimodal-variational-autoencoders}{https://github.com/vothuckhanhhuyen/hellinger-multimodal-variational-autoencoders}.